unkokaeru/bilbois/content/Organised/Applications/CVs/Part-Time CV.md

 ## Skills

-- Strong communication and interpersonal skills.
+- Experienced with Microsoft Excel for data modelling and financial management.
-- Proven teamwork and collaboration.
+- Proven capability to communicate complex information clearly and effectively.
-- Problem-solving and conflict resolution.
+- Demonstrated success in group projects and high-stress team environments.
+- Ability to identify problems and develop effective solutions.
 - Praised in word of mouth referrals for excellent customer service.
 - Demonstrated time management and self-motivation supporting academic progress.